hbctraining/DGE_workshop_salmon/lessons/R_refresher.md

 ## Setting up

-1. Let’s create a new project directory for our "R refresher lesson:
+1. Let’s create a new project directory for this review:

     - Create a new project called `R_refresher`
     - Create a new R script called `reviewing_R.R`